 For obvious reasons, mining granite can take a toll on the environment.
 Not only the impact from drilling, but transportation from various countries can add to the impact.

 Man-made material that is typically known in commercial applications.
-It tends to have a smaller design pattern, but more recently can take on the look of granite or marble, allowing for similar look but with durablilty and stain resistant qualities of quartz.
+It tends to have a smaller design pattern, but more recently can take on the look of granite or marble, allowing for a similar look but with durability and stain resistant qualities of quartz.

-Quartz is actually harder than granite and therefore, more durable and scratch resistant.
+Quartz is harder than granite and therefore, more durable and scratch resistant.
 Although, neither are indestructible, granite is actually easier to repair should anything ever happen.